Asset Publisher

 2. The patient's symptoms are moderate to severe (i.e., 7 or more episodes per day or 50 or more episodes per week) AND

-3. Baseline (prior to starting the requested agent) hepatic function (i.e., ALT, AST, serum bilirubin [total and direct]) has been evaluated AND
+1. Baseline (prior to starting the requested agent) hepatic function (i.e., serum ALT, serum AST, serum ALP, serum bilirubin [total and direct]) has been evaluated AND

-4. Hepatic transaminases are less than two times the upper limit of normal (ULN) and the total bilirubin is normal AND
+2. Hepatic transaminases AND total bilirubin are less than 2 times the upper limit of normal (ULN) AND

 1. The patient does NOT have any FDA labeled contraindications to the requested agent